Rescue process

 How long has this dog been in your foster home?

 Why it matters: Longer foster placements provide more reliable behavioral data.
+A dog fostered for 2 weeks has a thin data set.
+One fostered for 3 months has been observed across many situations.

 Describe a typical day for this dog — morning routine, walks, meals, rest.

 Why it matters: Routine tells you what the dog is already used to.
-Matching it in the first weeks reduces adjustment stress.
+Matching it in the first weeks significantly reduces adjustment stress.

 What does the dog do when you leave the house?